Topazoo/OpenAI-Python-Client/README.md

 # OpenAI API Python Client

-A (very rough WIP) base Python Client for OpenAI APIs and some concrete "stateful" clients for common operations like running a chatbot with context
+A (very rough WIP) base Python 3.9+ client for OpenAI APIs and some concrete "stateful" clients for common operations like running a chatbot with context

 ## Overview

-Right now this just provides a base client that allows a reusable way to do common things (like loading the API key) plus some easy overrides (like which model to use) and some mixins for when state dependence is important.
+Right now this just provides a base client that allows a reusable way to do common things (like loading the API key or backing-off/retrying on an APIError) plus some easy overrides (like which model to use) and some mixins for when state dependence is important.

 Now this also includes some pre-built "recipe" clients: